StanJulia/Stan.jl/README.md

 In Stan.jl v7 all of cmdstan's methods were moved to separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.

-Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
-Stan.jl v9 also uses JSON.jl to generate data and init input files for cmdstan.
+Stan.jl v10 uses StanSample.jl v7, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
+Stan.jl v10 also uses JSON.jl to generate data and init input files for cmdstan.

-Stan.jl v9 also supports InferenceObjects.jl and PosteriorDB.jl.
+Stan.jl v10 supports InferenceObjects.jl and PosteriorDB.jl.
 See the example notebooks in the Examples_Notebooks subdirectory.

 BridgeStan v1.0 is no longer included in StanSample.jl but support for it is setup if bridgestan and cmdstan have been installed in the same directory.
 See the notebook `bridgestan.jl` in Example_Notebooks.

-Note that these are new packages and updates are to be expected.
-Unfortunately
+Note that these are new packages and more updates are to be expected!

+To use the :dimarray or :dimarrays option in `read_samples())`, see the example notebook `dimarray.jl`.

 The StanJulia ecosystem includes 2 additional packages, StanQuap.jl (to compute [MAP](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) estimates) and DiffEqBayesStan.jl.